aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 	int main(int argc, char** argv)
 	{
-		params1  p; init_params1 (p   ); // create and initialize the parameters defined by the user modules1 m; init_modules2(p, m); // create and initialize the modules
+		params1  p; init_params1 (p   ); // create and initialize the parameters defined by the user modules1 m; init_modules2(p, m); // create and initialize modules
 		// the 'init_buffers1' function is not required anymore utils1   u; init_utils1  (m, u); // create and initialize the utils

 		// display the legend in the terminal u.terminal->legend();

-		// sockets binding (connect the sockets of the tasks = fill the input sockets with the output sockets) using namespace module;
+		// sockets binding (connect sockets of successive tasks in the chain: the output socket of a task fills the input socket of the next task in the chain) using namespace module;
 		(*m.encoder)[enc::sck::encode      ::U_K ].bind((*m.source )[src::sck::generate   ::U_K ]);
 		(*m.modem  )[mdm::sck::modulate    ::X_N1].bind((*m.encoder)[enc::sck::encode     ::X_N ]);